 Cotton:

 Cotton is by far the most extensively used and the best material of choice for sublimation, and yet many cotton garments are imprinted in this technique.
-Clothing made of sublimated cotton is comfortable to wear because it would be light and absorbent.
-You can also read can I sublimate on cotton?
+Clothing made of sublimated cotton is comfortable because it is light and absorbent.

 Polyester: